 Coach Jim Crawford's team featured five senior starters, led by Lehigh-bound shooting guard Anthony D'Orazio, the South Jersey Player of the Year, as well as forward Gerry Wixted.
 The other starters were forwards Tim Crawford and Sherard Cadogan, a football star heading to Wisconsin, and point guard Bart Middleman.

 Before a 53-39 loss to Trenton Catholic in the T of C finals, Camden Catholic's only loss was in double overtime to a Cherokee team that won the Group 4 state final and advanced to face the Irish again in the T of C semifinals.
 In the rematch, Camden Catholic scored a 47-34 victory.

-The Irish appeared impervious to pressure.
+The Irish seemed impervious to pressure.
 In one three-week stretch in the regular season, they won four games in overtime.
-In state tournament play, they beat St. Joseph of Metuchen by three and St. Peter's Prep by five.
+In state tournament play, they beat St. Joseph's of Metuchen by three and St. Peter's Prep by five.

 4. Lenape girls' soccer (23-1).
 Talk about handling the pressure.
 Over the last three seasons, the Indians have won three consecutive Group 4 state titles and three consecutive Coaches Association tournament titles.

 That means coach Kevin Meder's team went 29-0 – 17-0 in the state tournament and 12-0 in the coaches tournament – in a mounting series of highly-competitive games of increasing importance, many of which were decided by one goal.

 This year's team featured lots of young talent up front and strong, steady play from senior defenders such as Carolyn Wiley and Carley Carmody.